 - Rate of dissipation: it may be due to the bubbles disappearing quickly.

-- Check the roast date: if the coffee is past 21 days and is most likely stale, crema may not show up at all.
+- Check the roast date: if the coffee is past 21 days and is most likely stale, crema may not appear.

 - Check your storage method: store in a cool and dry place to prevent the coffee from going stale.